Our Team

 As a passionate Angler and fisheries science enthusiast, Josh brings a fantastic mix of firsthand experience and academic knowledge.

-When not working or studying you will usually find Josh fishing, photographing wildlife or getting to know the river and it’s inhabitants up close through snorkelling!
+When not working or studying you will usually find Josh fishing, photographing wildlife or getting to know the river and it’s inhabitants up close!

 Rich White // project Consultant